Top 10 Most Common Mistakes Forex Traders Make

-Even if it brings you to a loss, the long term importance of disciplining yourself to follow your plan greatly outweighs the short term benefit one or two trades will bring you.
+Even if it brings you to a loss, the long term importance of disciplining yourself to follow your plan greatly outweighs the short term benefits one or two trades will bring you.
 Tweak your trading plan, grow it, nurture it, but stick to it!
-You’re essentially rudderless in the market when you act independent of it.
+You’re essentially rudderless in the market when you act independently of it.

 8 | Trading Strategy is too Complicated